starbeamjs/starbeam/docs/PACKAGE-SURFACE-PER-ROADMAP.md

 - one follow-up PER per package or audience;
 - later export or manifest changes only after the audience story is settled.

+**PER6c conclusion:** The service placement conflict is resolved without package surface changes. `@starbeam/service` stays public as the low-level kernel for adapter/runtime and manual app integration.
+React `useService`, Preact `useService`/`setupService`, and Vue `setupService` are the app-author APIs.
+`@starbeam/universal` still does not re-export service; PER6d owns that umbrella decision.

-**Validation:** docs diff for PER6a.
+**Validation:** docs diff for PER6a/PER6c.
 Package-surface checks only if a later sub-arc changes manifests, exports, or generated artifacts.

 ## 7. Public primitive split: `@starbeam/reactive`